skante93/workflows/algofab_features/download/api.md

 ### Run

-The running method will be different for each resource, to understand how to make use of a resource you need to read its documentation first and then conform to it to obtain the expected benefit.
+The running method will be different for each resource, to understand how to make use of a resource you need to read its documentation first and then conform to it to obtain the expected benefits.

-As such, the running will depend on developper's understanding of the resource's documentation.
+As such, the running will depend on the precision of the resource maintainer's documentation and the developper's understanding of said documentation.